+reconfig

-- reconfig This command reloads the configuration file and loads new zones, but does not reload existing zone files even if they have changed.
-This is faster than a full reload when there is a large number of zones, because it avoids the need to examine the modification times of the zone files. - recursing This command dumps the list of queries named is currently recursing on, and the list of domains to which iterative queries are currently being sent.
-The second list includes the number of fetches currently active for the given domain, and how many have been passed or dropped because of the fetches-per-zone option.
+This command reloads the configuration file and loads new zones, but does not reload existing zone files even if they have changed.
+This is faster than a full rndc reload when there is a large number of zones, because it avoids the need to examine the modification times of the zone files.

+recursing

+This command dumps the list of queries named is currently recursing on, and the list of domains to which iterative queries are currently being sent.